 Skip to content

-About a month after each quarter begins, the U.S. Department of the Treasury releases several publications containing information on historical and future borrowing activities.
-Those publications provide valuable insights into the nation’s fiscal situation, including how much the government expects to borrow, the composition of Treasury debt, and factors influencing the Treasury’s decision-making.
+As part of that process, the Treasury releases several publications containing information on historical and future borrowing activities.
+Those publications offer valuable insights into the nation’s fiscal situation, including how much the government expects to borrow, the composition of Treasury debt, and factors influencing the Treasury’s decision-making.

-Looking back, the U.S. government has borrowed $2.3 trillion over the past 12 months.
-If the Treasury’s expectations about the next two quarters prove accurate, the U.S. government will have borrowed more than $500 billion in eight of the last 10 quarters after doing so only six times in the prior two decades.
+Looking back, the U.S. government has borrowed $2 trillion over the past 12 months.
+If the Treasury’s expectations about the next two quarters prove accurate, the U.S. government will have borrowed more than $500 billion in 10 of the last 14 quarters after doing so only six times in the prior two decades.

 • In February 2020, the pandemic drove unprecedented borrowing needs, and the proportion of bills jumped to 22 percent by April 2020.
 The total supply of bills doubled in one year, and the share remained above 20 percent until June 2021.